MHNorth/Recipe-App-Django-Angular/README.md

 # Django-Angular Activity Center Application

 Django-Angular Activity Center is a full stack web application that makes use of various features and user events.
-Client and server side frameworks, APIs, cloud and container-based technologies have been integrated within this app.
+Client and server side frameworks, APIs, Jenkins CI/CD, cloud and container-based technologies have been integrated within this app.

 ## Installation